skip to content

 Research projects (Part II Pharmacology only)

 Research projects are the best way to get a real taste of scientific research.
 Most of the projects are based in the research labs of the department, although a few projects are based elsewhere (e.g. Clinical Pharmacology).
-Example of recent research projects can be found here.

 The research projects take place in Lent Term.
 You will spend approximately 3 days/weeks working in the lab on your project.
 The project is submitted as a written report and presented as a talk to the examiners in Easter Term.
 Our Part II students can become valued member of their lab and have a real impact on its research.
 It is not uncommon for work arising from a Part II project to be published or presented at a scientific meeting.